 As with other continents, open access policies and practices are being adopted in Asia, although progress varies greatly across the different jurisdictions and locations.
 This report provides an account of the current state of open access in 16 regions of Asia.
 It is expected that the survey results will contribute to the adoption of open access and help various regions make the case for greater investment in open access, both in terms of policies, as well as national and local infrastructure.

-The second meeting was held on November 14 – 15, 2016 in Kuala Lumpur, Malaysia, Positioning Asia in the Global Movement of Open Science
+November 2016: The second meeting of Asia OA was held on November 14 – 15, 2016 in Kuala Lumpur, Malaysia, Positioning Asia in the Global Movement of Open Science